Joe Concha, Fox News contributor, in for Mr. Hannity, and I got some breaking news, people.

 That part of it's innocuous.

-But it also tells them they've got a jury uh duty at the end of the day to come to a decision if they possibly can, and they ought to rethink it, maybe set aside their objection and all of that.
+But it also tells them they've got a jury, a duty at the end of the day to come to a decision if they possibly can.

-Well, this jury didn't buckle, and whoever's holding out for, you know, not guilty uh stuck with it.
+And whoever's holding out for, you know, not guilty stuck with it.

-In my view, and again, this is not a legal opinion, this is just my view, uh, I don't Daniels Penny never should have been charged criminally.
+In my view, and again, this is not a legal opinion.

-We have the videos, we have testimony from the other people were there, there's another guy who helped him.
+We have testimony from the other people who were there.

-He perceived a real risk of death or serious bodily injury to other passengers here, and he stepped up and he defended all of the other passengers, and in his view, he neutralized this fellow.
+He perceived a real risk of death or serious bodily injury to other passengers here.

 Remember, when he was examined by the police officers, he didn't even know the guy was dead.

-Um anyway, that's uh long uh long-winded uh David Schoen, and by the way, I didn't give you your proper introduction.
+David Schoen, and by the way, I didn't give you your proper introduction.

-Civil Liberties attorney and former counsel for President Trump.
+Civil liberties attorney and former counsel for President Trump.

-Uh you're not alone in that opinion, by the way.
+You're not alone in that opinion, by the way.

-I know Linda and I uh certainly are in agreement with you, as does anybody who has, you know, uh uh a functioning brain when when you hear about this case uh or a guy just jumps in and tries to uh help somebody on a subway and and now you know he could go away for life for for for doing something so brave, former military, by the way.
+I know Linda and I certainly are in agreement with you, as does anybody who has a functioning brain when you hear about this case, where a guy just jumps in, tries to help somebody on a subway, and now he could go away for life for doing something so brave.

 Linda, jump in.